What are common best practices for using Kafka Connectors in Flink?

 Warning: Ignoring a transaction timeout error may lead to data loss because the messages in the transaction may have been successfully processed by Flink (therefore Flink will not reprocess it again) but are not reflected in Kafka because the transaction was not committed.

-2. Set Unique Operator UIDs Across Flink Jobs with End-To-End Exactly-Once Delivery
+2. Use Unique Transactional Ids Across Flink Jobs with End-To-End Exactly-Once Delivery

-Kafka uses `transactional.id` to identify the same producer instance across process restarts.
-When communicating to Kafka, `FlinkKafkaProducer` generates the `transactional.id` based the following info (see also in the Flink code)
+`FlinkKafkaProducer` generates the `transactional.id` based on the following info (see Flink code)

 - Subtask Index

-Using the same task name and operator UID would result in a clash on the `transactional.id` which is manifested by the following exception:
+Kafka uses `transactional.id` to identify the same producer instance across process restarts.
+See this blog post from Confluent for more info about transactional Ids.
+Using the same task name and operator UID or the same transactionalIdPrefix would result in a clash on the `transactional.id` which is manifested by the following exception:

 org.apache.kafka.common.errors.ProducerFencedException: Producer attempted an operation with an old epoch.
 Either there is a newer producer with the same transactionalId, or the producer's transaction has been expired by the broker.